westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 # Updated Memory Connector Design

-Open Questions:
-- How do we change the key of a record for azure search before writing without updating the passed in model.
-  - This should be done in a decorator, and not in the main class.
-If someone really wants this, they can layer it on top, and there can be multiple solutions, e.g. changed passed in model, clone using serialization.

 ## Context and Problem Statement

 Semantic Kernel has a collection of connectors to popular Vector databases e.g. Azure AI Search, Chroma, Milvus, ...